-Whilst fasting can have both physical and spiritual benefits, God requires fasting that is sincere.
-Those who are wrongly imprisoned are set free and every yoke is broken.
+While fasting can have physical and spiritual benefits, God requires sincere fasting.
+Then, those wrongly imprisoned are set free, and every yoke is broken.

 Why fasting and prayer as Christian spiritual discipline should be combined?

-For fasting to be effective it must be accompanied with prayer.
+For fasting to be effective, it must be accompanied by prayer.
 The Greek word ‘Proseuche’ means prayer addressed to God.
 The Hebrew word ‘Palal’ suggests the act of intercession and supplication.

-Fasting therefore should not be simply a ‘non-eating’ exercise.
+Fasting, therefore, should not be simply a ‘non-eating’ exercise.
 According to research, fasting does have many health benefits, such as weight loss, reduced cholesterol as well as it helps to lower blood pressure.
-Fasting, must be combined with prayer, otherwise fasting will become a health-conscious activity to reduce weight loss etc. Therefore, fasting and prayer are important Christian spiritual disciplines that are applicable to every Christian.
+Fasting must be combined with prayer; otherwise, fasting will become a health-conscious activity to reduce weight loss.
+Therefore, fasting and prayer are essential Christian spiritual disciplines that apply to every Christian.

 For example, Daniel prayed to the Lord, in fasting, sackcloth and ashes, because of the desolation of Jerusalem.
 “So I turned to the Lord God and pleaded with him in prayer and petition, in fasting, and in sackcloth and ashes” (Daniel 9:3).
 David’s prayer and fasting were a heavy plea, requesting God would show mercy upon the people because of their sin and turning away from God; “We have sinned and done wrong.
 We have been wicked and have rebelled, we have turned away from your commands and laws” (Daniel 9:5).

-Fasting and prayer is also a Christian spiritual discipline to seek God’s guidance.
-Fasting and prayer was important for the appointing of leaders in the New Testament.
+Fasting and prayer is also Christian spiritual discipline to seek God’s guidance.
+Fasting and prayer were necessary for appointing leaders in the New Testament.
 When Paul and Barnabas required elders for each church in Antioch in Syria, they combined fasting and prayer, then committed the elders to the Lord, in whom they had put their confidence.
-“Paul and Barnabas appointed elders for them in each church and, with prayer and fasting, committed them to the Lord, in whom they had put their trust”.
+“Paul and Barnabas appointed elders for them in each church and, with prayer and fasting, committed them to the Lord, in whom they had put their trust.”
 (Acts 14:23).

 Benefits of combining fasting and prayer

-Therefore, the combining of fasting and prayer is important because it enables Christians to gain:
+Therefore, the combining of fasting and prayer is vital because it enables Christians to gain:

 - a closer relationship with God